x3n0cr4735/celi/README.md

 ## Contributing

 We would like folks to create their own projects with the framework to address their own use cases.
 Please feel free to do so!
-Ask for help, we're here!
+[Join our Discord server](https://discord.gg/C5SQNdzV) if you have questions about contributing.

 ## License